Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 Note: If one of the scopes is missing, the connector will throw a '401 Unauthorized' exception

+**Optional:**

+- hrmanalytics:nlhrm:exportcontactinformation

+to retrieve personal data like private mailaddress, make sure to add 'hrmanalytics%3Anlhrm%3Aexportcontactinformation' to the body of the function "Get-VismaOAuthtoken"

 ### Visma Unique Identifier

 By default, for each contract Visma creates a new employee record (with a new employeeID) To make aggregation easier, Visma.Net HRM adds a custom calculating to generate a _uniqueId_.
 This _uniqueId_ will be stored in a custom employee field with the name UniqueID.
 This field can be found in the 'Employee-UDF' array in the raw data.
 By default; the 'value' containing the uniqueId is mapped to a custom field 'Custom.UniqueID' of a person and is used for person aggregation.